deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 She had been cuddling and rocking a tiny newborn in the moonlight, almost invisibly still, and chittered a little at the way both Myun and Regaari flinched.
 "Yulna's a good choice.
 She won't be afraid to speak her mind."

-"I will…leave you two alone, shall I?"
+"I will...leave you two alone, shall I?"
 Myun stepped away a little, out of earshot.

 Ayma made an amused face.
 "That poor little Sister has watched too many human romance movies." she declared.